dataobservatory-eu/music/content/software/dataset/index.md

 publication: The Comprehensive R Archive Network
 publication_short: In *CRAN*

-abstract: The goal of retroharmonize is to facilitate retrospective (ex-post) harmonization of data, particularly survey data, in a reproducible manner.
-The package provides tools for organizing the metadata, standardizing the coding of variables, variable names and value labels, including missing values, and for documenting all transformations, with the help of comprehensive S3 classes.
+abstract: The primary aim of dataset is create well-referenced, well-described, interoperable datasets from data.frames, tibbles or data.tables that translate well into the W3C DataSet definition within the Data Cube Vocabulary in a reproducible manner.
+The data cube model in itself is is originated in the Statistical Data and Metadata eXchange, and it is almost fully harmonzied with the Resource Description Framework (RDF), the standard model for data interchange on the web.

 # Summary.
 An optional shortened abstract.
-summary: The goal of retroharmonize is to facilitate retrospective (ex-post) harmonization of data, particularly survey data, in a reproducible manner.
+summary: Publish your datasets with FAIR metadata in open science repositories and place them on knowledge graphs

-tags: []
+tags:
+ - Reproducible research
+ - SDMX
+ - W3C
+ - semantic web

 # Display this page in the Featured widget?
 featured: true